transimprove/Transimprove/Transimprove/readme.md

          ['c', 'Class4']])
 ```

 Modeladaptor: Can be used for any sklearn flavored prediction algorithm.
 The `translation_dictionary` will map output of the `model` to one class we would like.
-If the output of the `model` can not be mapped with `translation_dictionary` the result will be `NaN` ant therefore ignored within the Pipeline.
+If the output of the `model` can not be mapped with `translation_dictionary` the result will be `NaN` and therefore ignored within the Pipeline.
 ```python
 myAdaptor1 = AbstractModeladaptor(
     model=somePredictor(),